StemVibrations/STEM/docs/tutorials.rst

                                   direction_vector, "rail_track_1")

-Soil equivalent part option with an extended track
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+**Option 2: Extended straight track with rails, sleepers, rail pads and 1D soil elements.**

-When applying the moving train load to the track, we are usually interested in the dynamic response of the track of a specific area.
-This implies that the geometry generated should be large enough so that when the initial train load is applied on the track, this has not yet reached and/or influenced the area of interest.
-Leading to a much larger geometry which in turn increases the computational cost.
+When applying a moving train load to the track, we are often interested in the dynamic response of a specific area of the track.
+This requires the generated geometry to be large enough to ensure that the initial train load has not yet reached or influenced the area of interest.
+However, this results in a significantly larger geometry, which, in turn, increases computational cost.

 To reduce the computational cost, an alternative approach can be used with STEM.
-The area of interest is still modelled as seen above but it is extended with a soil equivalent part which simulates the 3D soil behavior but with using 1D elements.
+The area of interest is still modeled as described above but is extended with a soil-equivalent section that simulates soil behavior using 1D elements.
 The equivalent geometry consists of the following parts:

-- The extended track outside the soil domain (this is the same as in the soil domain).
+- The extended track outside the soil domain (this is the same as on the soil domain).
-- Soil equivalent 1s spring dampers.
+- Soil equivalent 1D elements.
-  With an extra boundary conditions that stipulates that these elements can only move horizontally.
+  With extra boundary conditions that makes sure that these elements can only move vertically.
 - Bottom fixity.